Connecting dust and outflows in AGN: the intriguing case of NGC 6860: Spectral fitting

 In addition to the optical/UV {\tt dbb} component (Sect. \ref{sect_optical}), the broadband continuum consists of three other components in the X-ray band: a power-law ({\tt pow}) component for modeling the hard X-ray continuum; an X-ray reflection component ({\tt refl}) for modeling the Fe K$\alpha$ line and the Compton hump at hard X-rays; and a component for the `soft X-ray excess' which we model with warm Comptonization using the {\tt comt} model in {\tt SPEX}.
 We keep the optical depth and the coronal temperature of the {\tt comt} component fixed to typical values \cite[e.g.][]{Petrucci2018} in order to avoid unnecessary free parameters which cannot be constrained.

 The \xmm and \chandra data were obtained at different epochs and therefore the continuum shape might be different due to variability intrinsic to the source.
 To take this variability into account, we use the \sectors option in \spex.
 With this option, each dataset is allocated to a specific sector.
 In this way, the continuum parameters (which are variable over time) for each dataset are treated independently and the normalisation of the \pow component is allowed to vary freely, which gives a more accurate description of the continuum.
 The free parameters of our continuum model, listed in Table \ref{table_cont}, are the normalisation of the \pow and \comt components, the photon index ($\Gamma$) of the \pow and the scale of reflection in \refl.
 The SED is plotted in Figure \ref{fig:SED}.
+The SED model we are using aligns well with the EPIC-pn data.
+We note that two \etau components in \spex are used to create the low-energy and high-energy exponential cut-off of the power-law component at reasonable energies.
+A high-energy cut-off has been applied at 300 keV and a low-energy cut-off at the Lyman edge (13.6 eV).